qtiuto/luaffi/README.md

 But there's still some change from the original lua ffi library:

-1. From lua 5.3, int64 result is return as an integer from c call except for uintptr type.
+1. from lua 5.3, int64 result is return as an integer from c call except for uintptr type.
 1. ffi.i64 and ffi.u64 are no longer available since lua 5.3 .
 1. libgcc is not available on Android.
 1. cdata array can be iterate by ipairs or pairs and it's length can be retrieved by # operator now.